tunezaq/gitwServiceChallenge/README.md

 Your job is to bring up a simple caching service.
 Your service will exist solely to get, put, and delete data into and out of a cache.
 All these methods will support a clean and transparent contract to make cache interactions as simple as possible.

 Requirements will trickle your way throughout the physical challenge, but here are a few hints to get started.
-Your clients will push you different types of data (all valid JSON), they'll do it concurrently, and they expect a response within 100 milliseconds.
+Your clients will push you different types of data (all valid JSON), they'll do it concurrently, and they expect a fast response.

 Endpoints
 --------------------